 You can also enter the Review DNA Match page for your known matches and note the Shared Ethnicities section.
 Which ethnicities are showing up on your father’s side, and which on your mother’s?

 At MyHeritage, we believe that the most accurate and valuable way to learn about your family is using a combination of all the tools at your disposal.
 That’s why we have integrated the data from your DNA test with the rest of the information you can learn via MyHeritage tools: the family trees and historical records.
 By using these tools in combination, you can get much farther in your research than you’d be able to using each of them on their own.

 For example, when you’re looking at a particular DNA Match and trying to figure out how you may be related, the most straightforward answer would come from a family tree that that DNA Match (or whoever is managing that person’s kit) has built on MyHeritage.
 By looking at their tree, you can easily identify ancestors you have in common and trace your relationship path.
 Historical records can help you confirm these relationships and verify that the other person’s tree is accurate.

 It may be true that Y-DNA and mtDNA tests would give you information that is specific to your paternal and/or maternal lines.
 However, the combination of the autosomal test with MyHeritage’s tools and resources can give you richer, more specific, more accurate, and ultimately far more useful information when you’re tracing a paternal or maternal line.

-Order your MyHeritage DNA test today and start building your family tree to begin your journey of discovery!
+Order a MyHeritage DNA kit today to start your journey of discovery!